cirosantilli/linux-cheat/qemu.md

     qemu-system-x86_64 -kernel bzImage -initrd rootfs.cpio.gz -nographic -append 'console=ttyS0'

 Doing `shutdown` there will only affect the host as usual.

+How to access the QEMU monitor there (Ctrl + Alt + 1/2 on GUI): <http://stackoverflow.com/questions/14165158/how-to-switch-to-qemu-monitor-console-when-running-with-curses>

 ## Increase screen size